Michigan Laws and Incentives

 • Providing reliable long-distance driving routes for EV drivers.

 The Signatory States will maintain a working group composed of senior leadership from each state who will meet and report on the above actions.
-For more information, see the MOU.
+For more information, see the MOU and the Lake Michigan Circuit website.